 This is such a delicious alternative to your conventional dairy-laden chocolate milkshake.
-Simply blend 1tsp ground bee pollen, 2tsp raw cacao powder, 1 tsp of Yacon syrup OR 1 date, a pinch of pink Himalayan salt topped up with macadamia milk, blitz in the blender then pour over ice for a deliciously naughty chocolatey shake!
+Simply blend 1tsp ground bee pollen, 2tsp raw cacao powder, 1 tsp of Yacon syrup OR 5 drops of stevia, a pinch of pink Himalayan salt topped up with macadamia milk, blitz in the blender then pour over ice for a deliciously naughty chocolatey shake!

 Have you found replacing milk with dairy free alternatives has helped heal your acne?
 Let me know in the comments below!

 The Effects of Dairy Processes and Storage on Insulin-Like Growth Factor-I (IGF-I) Content in Milk and in Model IGF-I–Fortified Dairy Products [ONLINE] http://goo.gl/oVt2lp